SCAI Releases Practical, Technical Advice for Primary PCI in STEMI

 In the current US guidelines, radial access is preferred to a femoral approach in patients with ACS and stable ischemic heart disease, and the SCAI experts recommend transradial access as the default strategy.
 In line with the practical nature of the statement, however, Tamis-Holland said there will be extenuating circumstances—absent radial pulse or pulsatility on ultrasound, need for an 8-Fr sheath or larger, prior CABG with bilateral left internal mammary artery graft and left radial graft, among other situations—when radial access doesn’t work.

 “We really did focus on the fact that it's okay if you do femoral access in certain situations,” she said.
-“We didn't want the practitioner to struggle with radial access only to say, ‘Oh, I have to do this way because the SCAI consensus document says so.’
-Radial access is default, but there are circumstances where you could use femoral access and that's okay because it's best for the patient.”
+“Radial access is default, but there are circumstances where you should consider the use of femoral access and that's okay because it's best for the patient.”

 In addition, the SCAI experts offer practical direction on how best to manage thrombus during PCI.
 In situations where there is total or subtotal occlusion, the assessment of thrombus grade should happen once the coronary wire has crossed the lesion.
 If the thrombus is small (grade 0-3), operators are advised to proceed with balloon dilation and stent placement (and to consider direct stenting if there is no calcium).
 If the thrombus is large, bailout aspiration thrombectomy is an acceptable strategy, while parenteral (or intracoronary) antiplatelet agents can be used for refractory thrombus.

-Additionally, the writing group gives advice on how to manage coronary reflow during primary PCI.
+Additionally, the writing group gives advice on how to manage coronary no-reflow during primary PCI.
 If no-reflow is observed, the goal is to reverse vasoconstriction and treat microvascular thrombosis.
 Intracoronary arteriolar vasodilators, such as adenosine, nitroprusside, calcium channel blockers, or diluted epinephrine, should be delivered to the distal coronary bed as necessary.

 Tamis-Holland said large thrombus and no-reflow are sticky situations made challenging because there isn’t a lot of data.
 The practical recommendations around how to best deal with these scenarios are the “meat of the document,” she added, because dealing with large thrombus and no-reflow remain the “Achilles’ heel of STEMI care.”